 Chemotherapy for prostate cancer is not as likely to make you feel sick as some other types of chemotherapy.
-And there are a number of anti-sickness medicines (anti-emetics) that can help to control this side effect.
-If you do feel sick, your doctor or nurse can also talk you through other things you can try, for example foods to eat or avoid, and relaxation techniques .
+If you do feel sick, your doctor can prescribe anti-sickness medicines (anti-emetics).
+Your doctor may consider different treatments or medicines if you continue to feel sick after anti-sickness medications.

 Loss of appetite

 You might lose your appetite during chemotherapy.
-This can happen because of some of the side effects of treatment such as feeling sick or having a sore mouth (see below).
+This can happen because of some side effects, such as feeling sick or having a sore mouth.
 Chemotherapy can also make food taste different – it might taste more salty, bitter or metallic, or it might lose its taste.
-Some people find sucking on boiled sweets can leave a pleasant taste in their mouth.
-And if you don’t feel like eating much, it’s important to drink plenty of fluids and to find foods that are more appealing to you.
-Eating small meals and having regular snacks that are high in calories and protein might also help you to get the energy and nutrients you need, and help to reduce weight loss.
+Some people find sucking on boiled sweets, fresh or tinned pineapple or taking sips of ginger beer can leave a pleasant taste in their mouth.

+If you don’t feel like eating much, it’s important to drink plenty of fluids and to find foods that you enjoy.
+Eating small meals and having regular snacks that are high in calories can also help you get the energy and nutrients you need.

-- Brush your teeth gently twice a day with a soft toothbrush, and use mouth washes regularly.
+- Brush your teeth gently twice a day with a soft toothbrush and use mouth washes regularly.

 - Be very careful when flossing, and avoid using tooth picks.

 - Try drinking through a straw.

-Some types of chemotherapy may make your stools loose and watery (diarrhoea).
+Some types of chemotherapy may make your bowel movements loose and watery (diarrhoea).
 This usually happens in the first few days after treatment.
 Other chemotherapy drugs and some anti-sickness medicines can make it difficult to empty your bowels (constipation).
 Bowel problems can usually be controlled with medicines or changes to what you eat, so let your doctor or nurse know about any problems you’re having.

-This can cause your ankles or legs to swell or you might feel a bit bloated.
+This can cause your ankles or legs to swell, or you might feel a bit bloated.
 This can also be a side effect of steroids.
 If it does happen, it should improve after you finish treatment.